Paul Nguyen (filmmaker)

 Paul Nguyen, (born February 23, 1980) is a Canadian filmmaker, politician and social activist.
 In 2012, he was among the first 60 Canadians to receive the Queen Elizabeth II Diamond Jubilee Medal at the inaugural presentation ceremony at Rideau Hall to honour significant contributions and achievements to the country.
 He is featured on Noteworthy Canadians of Asian heritage by the Government of Canada.

 Nguyen co-produced the Netflix true crime documentary What Jennifer Did, which explored the Jennifer Pan case.
-It became the number one Netflix movie in the world during its first week of release.
+It became the number one Netflix movie in the world during its first week of release and the most-watched documentary movie in 2024.

 Nguyen was the Progressive Conservative Party of Ontario's candidate for the district of Humber River—Black Creek in the 2022 Ontario general election and 2025 Ontario general election.

 Life and career

 Nguyen was born in Toronto, Ontario to Vietnamese parents who fled to Canada after the fall of Saigon during The Vietnam War.
 After graduating from C.W.
 Jefferys Collegiate Institute, he attended York University and earned his Bachelor of Arts in film in 2004.
 Nguyen grew up in the Jane and Finch neighbourhood.
 In 2004, Nguyen created Jane-Finch.com to address the constant negative media coverage about his community.